 Don’t expect to get a lot out of your body if you’re not putting the right things into your body.
-The biggest mistake men make?
+The biggest nutrition mistake men make?
 They don’t eat enough fruits and vegetables.
 The USDA says for each meal, half of your plate should be covered with them!
 The other half: equal parts lean protein and whole grains.

 Exploring your 20s and 30s

-Use your age to your advantage in the gym and on the field: you’re at peak potential for endurance and fitness.
-So push it real good!
-Increase intensity of workouts, shoot for high heartrates, and mix in plenty of weights and strength training.
+Use your age to your advantage in the gym and on the field: You’re at peak potential for endurance and fitness.
+Increase intensity of workouts, shoot for high heart rates, and mix in plenty of weights and strength training.
 Your body is primed to see results.

 Did you know testicular cancer is the most common cancer in men age 15 to 34?
-Do self-exams and then talk to a doctor if you notice anything strange.
+Do self-exams, and then talk to a doctor if you notice anything strange.
 If you’re sexually active, especially with multiple partners, get screened at least once a year for STDs.
 All men should get tested for HIV at least once.

 Starting at 35, it’s important to have your cholesterol tested.
-If you have high blood pressure, heart disease in the family, or other cardiac risk factors like obesity, start getting checked by 25 years old.
-There are overlapping risk factors here with Type 2 diabetes, so also ask a doctor if a blood sugar test could help you.
+If you have high blood pressure, heart disease in the family or other cardiac risk factors like obesity, start getting checked by 25 years old.
+There are overlapping risk factors here with type 2 diabetes, so also ask a doctor if a blood sugar test could help you.

 Maturing into your 40s and 50s

 At this stage of life, metabolism naturally slows, and cardiovascular risk factors such as high blood pressure and weight gain go up.
 Keep them under control with a healthy diet and exercise.
 Men tend to lose muscle around this age, so continue with a workout routine that mixes cardio and strength.

 At 50, it’s time to discuss options for colon cancer screening with a doctor.
-Men usually start with a colonoscopy, which they get every 10 years, but yearly stool tests and other studies are out there to consider.
+Men usually start with a colonoscopy, which they get every 10 years, but yearly stool tests and other studies are available to consider.
 Regular prostate cancer screenings called PSA tests may be right for you by age 50—or earlier if you are at risk.

 Finding fulfillment in your 60s and beyond

 Exercise also boosts brain function.
-Keep the juices flowing by reading, doing crossword puzzles, trying new hobbies, and socializing.
+Keep the juices flowing by reading, doing crossword puzzles, trying new hobbies and socializing.
 Staying physically and mentally active will help prevent cognitive decline.

-Continue the colon and prostate cancer screenings your doctor recommends.
+Continue the colon and prostate cancer screenings as your doctor recommends.
 If you ever smoked, you may want an abdominal aortic aneurysm (AAA) ultrasound test between 65 and 75 to make sure your aorta is healthy.

-This portion of the Teladoc website occasionally offers health, fitness and nutritional information and is provided solely for educational purposes only.
-You cannot rely on any information provided here as a substitute for or replacement of professional medical advice, diagnosis, or treatment.
-Teladoc cannot assure that the information contained on this site always includes the most recent findings or developments with respect to the particular subject matter covered.
+This portion of the Teladoc Health website occasionally offers health, fitness, and nutritional information and is provided for educational purposes only.
+You cannot rely on any information provided here as a substitute for or replacement of professional medical advice, diagnosis or treatment.
+Teladoc Health cannot assure that the information contained on this site always includes the most recent findings or developments with respect to the particular subject matter covered.

-If you ever have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
-Do not disregard, avoid or delay obtaining medical or health related advice from your health-care professional because of something you may have read on this site.
+If you ever have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.
+Do not disregard, avoid or delay obtaining medical- or health-related advice from your healthcare professional because of something you may have read on this site.
 The use of any information provided on this site is solely at your own risk.

-If you are in the United States and think you are having a medical or health emergency, call your health care professional, or 911, immediately.
+If you are in the United States and think you are having a medical or health emergency, call your healthcare professional, or 911, immediately.